-There are plethora of benchmarks on internet already comparing compression speeds and ratios.
+There are a plethora of benchmarks on the internet already comparing compression speeds and ratios.
 So without going into detail and repeating the same benchmarks, here are some examples and a summary of our findings:

 64,220 bytes of Chick-fil-A menu (serialized JSON) was compressed down to 10,199 bytes with LZ4, and 11,414 bytes with Snappy.